Do the Right Thing: Controversies

 Subsequently, Perez stated that Lee had offered an apology, and the two remained friends.

 In June 2006, Entertainment Weekly placed Do the Right Thing at No. 22 on its list of The 25 Most Controversial Movies Ever.

 In the 2021 Cannes Film Festival award ceremony, Chaz Ebert, the wife of the late film critic Roger Ebert, noted that her husband had been appalled that the film had not received any awards from the Cannes jury in 1989, and he had even threatened to boycott the festival as a result.

-Lee noted that the U.S. press at the time thought the film "would start race riots all across America".
-Drawing loud applause from attending press, he pointed to the continued relevance of the film's story, more than three decades on, saying: "You would think and hope that 30-something motherfucking years later that Black people would have stopped being hunted down like animals."
+Drawing loud applause from attending press, Lee pointed to the continued relevance of the film's story, more than three decades on, saying: "You would think and hope that 30-something motherfucking years later that Black people would have stopped being hunted down like animals."

-African-American avant-garde filmmaker Tony Cokes thought the juxtaposition of both the MLK and Malcolm X quotes was "muddle-headed politically" in the same way the riot started by Mookie was absurd as expression/response to things happening to people of color all over NYC's Metro area during the period.
-He also criticized the narrative as "producing an uncannily heavy identification with Sal and sons pizza shop as 'victims' of 'irrational black violence' for many critics and white viewers thinking that Radio Raheem deserved what he got from the police and thought the way Lee's construction of situations like the Michael Stewart case functioned was misrepresented and "a disservice".
+African-American avant-garde filmmaker Tony Cokes thought the juxtaposition of both the MLK and Malcolm X quotes was "muddle-headed politically" in the same way the riot started by Mookie was "absurd as an expression of/response to the things happening to people of color all over the NYC metro area during the period."
+He also criticized the narrative as "producing an uncannily heavy identification with Sal and sons pizza shop as 'victims' of 'irrational black violence' for many critics and white viewers" who ended up thinking that Radio Raheem deserved what he got from the police, and he said the film's construction misrepresented cases like Michael Stewart's.

 It also topped the list of the Orlando Sentinels overrated films of 1989 calling it "a tiresome combination of sitcom and message movie" that is "full of honest anger but expresses little else".
 The article also stated that:

 It's hard to oppose a film that opposes racism without sounding racist – or at least racially biased – even if the film is superficial in its approach to the issue.